Aadama Jaichomada: Soundtrack

 The soundtrack for the film was composed by Sean Roldan.
 Aadama Jaichomada marked Roldan's fourth film as a composer, followed by Vaayai Moodi Pesavum, Sathuranga Vettai, and Mundasupatti, all of which were released in 2014.
 The five song soundtrack had lyrics penned by Pa.
 Vijay, GKB, Rajhesh Vaidhya and Roldan himself as the lyricist.
-The audio launch event was held at Sathyam Cinemas in Chennai on 1 September 2014, where the makers unveiled the film's soundtrack and theatrical trailer of the film.
+The audio launch event was held at Sathyam Cinemas in Chennai on 1 September 2014.

-The soundtrack received positive reviews.
-Behindwoods gave a rating of 2.5 out of 5 to the album stating, "Sean Roldan continues his approach to bring new sounds to Tamil film songs.
-But Aadama Jaichomada songs will need the visuals to be evaluated better."
-Indiaglitz gave a rating of 3 out of 5 to the soundtrack.